carlrobertoh/CodeGPT/DESCRIPTION.md

    a) **OpenAI** - Requires authentication via OpenAI API key.

-   a) **Custom OpenAI-compatible service** - Choose between multiple different providers, such as Together, Anyscale, Groq, Ollama and many more.
+   b) **Custom OpenAI-compatible service** - Choose between multiple different providers, such as Together, Anyscale, Groq, Ollama and many more.

+   c) **Anthropic** - Requires authentication via API key.

-   b) **Azure** - Requires authentication via Active Directory or API key.
+   d) **Azure** - Requires authentication via Active Directory or API key.

-   c) **You.com** - A free, web-connected service with an optional upgrade to You⚡Pro for enhanced features.
+   e) **You.com** - A free, web-connected service with an optional upgrade to You⚡Pro for enhanced features.

-   d) **LLaMA C/C++ Port** - Run Code Llama, WizardCoder, Deepseek Coder, and other state-of-the-art models locally for free.
+   f) **LLaMA C/C++ Port** - Run Code Llama, WizardCoder, Deepseek Coder, and other state-of-the-art models locally for free.

 3. **Start Using the Features**